10 Composting Facts – Statistics and Data in 2023

 How does composting help combat global warming?

 Composting is a great way to reduce the amount of “greenhouse gases” released into the environment.
-Emissions from decomposing organic waste can be a cause of global warming.
-But, if you compost, you will help prevent this from happening.
+Emissions from decomposing organic waste are a cause of global warming.
+But, if you compost, you help prevent this from happening.

-The composting process releases carbon dioxide back into the atmosphere, but plants absorb this gas as they grow.
-Composting may be the thing that saves our planet from harmful chemicals and materials that could destroy it.
+The composting process releases carbon dioxide into the atmosphere, but plants absorb it as they grow.
+Composting may be the method that saves our planet from harmful chemicals and materials that could destroy it.

 (COMPOSTING COUNCIL)